Dr. Thomas Pani

 GitHub

-TLA+ Quint Model Checking Ethereum
+TLA+ Quint Model Checking

 Quint: Modern Language Tooling for TLA+

-Co-developed Quint from its early stages at Informal Systems, bringing TypeScript-like syntax to TLA+-style specs.
+Previously co-developed Quint from its early stages at Informal Systems, bringing TypeScript-like syntax to TLA+-style specs.

 GitHub

-Quint TLA+ Simulation Language Tooling
+Quint TLA+ Simulation

 Get in Touch Limited Availability

-Want to try this on a real system?
+Want to try this with your team?

 • Best fit: control planes, schedulers, Kubernetes controllers, payment systems, consensus protocols, databases, and stateful cloud infrastructure.